Tesla Model 3 Overrated? Critics Argue New Car Is More Evolutionary Than Disruptive

 — The Verge (@verge) July 31, 2017

 Furthermore, The Week questioned the ability of an electric car like the Model 3 to fight congestion, poor, car-centric city planning, urban sprawl, and other drawbacks of car culture.
-The publication suggested that the Tesla Model 3 may also be overrated because it encourages these pitfalls of car culture, and nullifies the efforts of some cities to create communities that aren’t as dependent on vehicles, but still able to make their residents happy.
+The publication suggested that the Tesla Model 3 may also be overrated because it encourages these pitfalls of car culture and nullifies the efforts of some cities to create communities that aren’t as dependent on vehicles, but still able to make their residents happy.

 In a separate report that also used the word “overhyped” to describe the Model 3, Australian publication Motoring wrote that there are several reasons why this is the case for Tesla’s new car.
 For one, many owners may have to wait until 2019 until they get the Model 3 units they pre-ordered, as queues are currently at a whopping 300,000 to 500,000 cars.
-And while most of the other reasons for the Tesla Model 3 being overrated or overhyped were focused mainly on Australian consumers, Motoring added that buyers, regardless of where they’re located, may have to pay much more than the base price of $35,000, should they choose most, if not all the optional features that come with the car.
+And while most of the other reasons for the Tesla Model 3 being overrated or overhyped were focused mainly on Australian consumers, Motoring added that buyers, regardless of where they’re located, may have to pay much more than the competitive base price of $35,000, should they choose most, if not all the optional features that come with the car.

 Do you feel that the Tesla Model 3 is an “overrated” or “overhyped” new vehicle, or are you more inclined to believe the reviews that hype it up as the “car of the future”?